What is an gas shock absorber industrial?

 Gas struts are used to gradually open or close various applications.
 They are used, for example, for lifting, raising or lowering heavy values or hatches.
 A gas strut is the most common name in the UK, but they are sometimes also referred to as gas springs, gas lifts, gas props, gas arms or gas shocks.

-What is a gas shock?
+What is a gas shock absorber industrial?

 A gas shock is a hydraulic shock which is injected a certain amount of low-pressure gas or oil.
 Most often nitrogen gas is used.
 A gas shock dampens or slows down a motion, so they are used in cars, trucks, on doors and in airplanes.

-How does a gas shock work?
+How does a gas shock absorbers industrial work?

 The difference between a gas strut and a gas shock is that a gas shock doesn’t return the energy that it has just collected.
 That is the essential difference between a gas shock and a gas strut.
 Because a gas strut works both ways.
 A gas strut supports both opening and closing an application.
 In addition, a gas shock works by means of oil instead of gas.
 This is another major difference.
 However, the two types of gas springs are often confused with each other.
 A gas damper is frequently used as a synonym for gas springs.